 - Make a double batch of mashed potatoes – use the leftovers to make Shepard’s Pie!

 Unfortunately, I’ve developed a food sensitivity to potatoes, so I’ve been making alternative mashes like Marsala Whipped Sweet Potatoes.
-After making Sorghum Glazed Parsnips for Thanksgiving, and seeing how much my children loved parsnips, I thought I’d try making mashed parsnips using Land O Lakes® Butter with Canola Oil.
+After making Sorghum Glazed Parsnips for Thanksgiving, and seeing how much my children loved parsnips, I thought I’d try making mashed parsnips using a buttery spread though you can use butter if you wish.

 A healthier, more natural mash